andrevvalle/simple_carousel/README.md

 3. Your application will be running on http://localhost:9000/www

-4. make your changes in **_development** folder:
+4. Make your changes in **_development** folder:

-5. to test your changes need to build the project:
+5. To test your changes need to build the project:

   ```sh
   $ harp compile _development www